Quickstart guide to Orchidea

 2. Write your comment.

-3. Add attachments to illustrate, if you want.
+3. Please feel free to add attachments if you want.

 4. Click Submit (Or Ctrl + Enter).

-You can find the reaction features by moving the cursor to the -icon next to the idea.
+You can find reactions by moving the cursor to the -icon on the right side of the proposal name.

 • - Give a like to the idea.